tonistiigi/ipizza/README.md

 By default ipizza throws on errors.
 That is correct behaviour as the API is synchronous.
 If you don't like it in your production environment you can disable it by calling `ipizza.set('throwOnErrors', false)`.
 Still, if your not sure if your data can produce errors you should put the function calls inside a try/catch block or set up a domain.
 Chances are, your own code will throw if it doesn't get any reasonable data back because of an error.

-#### Windows support

-ipizza runs fine on Windows but uses native components for encoding conversions.
-So you have to install node-gyp, Python and Visual Studio (Express) C++ 2010 first.

 #### Contributing

 This repo uses [npm coding style](https://npmjs.org/doc/coding-style.html).